-Monochorionic-Diamniotic Twins (MCDA)
+What Does Monochorionic-Diamniotic Twins (MCDA) Mean?

-FertilitySmarts explains Monochorionic-Diamniotic Twins (MCDA)
+FertilitySmarts Explains Monochorionic-Diamniotic Twins (MCDA)

 After the egg is fertilized by the sperm, the resulting zygote splits into two, at some point between 3 and 8 days after fertilization.
-This is late enough for the developing embryo to have created one placenta, but early enough that amniotic sacs aren’t present, so each twin will develop the sac of its own.
+This is late enough for the developing embryo to have created the foundation for a shared placenta, but early enough for the amniotic sac to develop, so each twin will develop the sac of its own.

-Because they share one placenta, monochorionic-diamniotic twins have circulatory systems that are connected with irregular blood vessels.
-This can cause complications such as twin-to-twin transfusion syndrome (TTTS), which occurs in about 1 of every 5 monochorionic-diamniotic pregnancies.
+Because they share one placenta, MCDAtwins have circulatory systems that are connected with irregular blood vessels.
+This can cause complications, in particular, twin-to-twin transfusion syndrome (TTTS), which occurs in about 10% of monochorionic-diamniotic pregnancies.
 TTTS causes blood to be diverted unevenly to one twin over the other, meaning that one twin gets too much blood which the other gets too little.
-The smaller twin ends up being about 20% smaller in weight than its counterpart, which could be too small to grow normally or even survive.
+The smaller twin ends up being about 25% smaller in weight than its counterpart, which could be too small to grow normally or even survive.

 Even without the development of TTTS, there can still be a distinct difference between the twins in terms of birth weight.
-In rare cases, a condition called twin reversed arterial perfusion (TRAP) can develop, where one twin’s circulatory system doesn’t grow properly, and that twin relies on the other’s heart to pump blood for it.
+In rare cases, a condition called twin reversed arterial perfusion can develop, where one twin’s circulatory system doesn’t grow properly, and that twin relies on the other’s heart to pump the blood for it.
 This can put a great amount of stress on the twin doing the pumping.